 Is MITA a religious organization because it meets at area churches?

 Madwomen in the Attic is not a religious organization and is in no way affiliated with a religion.
-We hold our meetings at area churches because they support our mission and because, in faithful service and kindness toward their communities, they have generously offered us a safe space.
+We hold our meetings at area churches because they support our mission and because, in faithful service and kindness toward their communities, they have generously offered us a safer space free of charge.
 We have members from a variety of religious backgrounds, as well as members who identify as atheists or secular humanists.
-As an organization, we support religious equality: the right to individuals to belong or not-belong to organized religions, and the right of individuals to believe whatever they believe.
+As an organization, we support religious equality: the right to individuals to belong or not-belong to organized religions, and the right of individuals to freedom of belief.

 I’m too ashamed and scared to come to a MITA meeting; what should I do?